zenml-io/zenml/examples/kserve_deployment/README.md

 ## 🖥 Run PyTorch Pipeline

-As Pytorch becomes more of a standard framework for writing Computer Vision and Natural Language Processing models, especially in the research domain, it is becoming more and more important to have a robust and easy to not only [build ML pipelines with Pytorch](../pytorch/) but also to deploy the models built with it.
+As PyTorch becomes more of a standard framework for writing Computer Vision and Natural Language Processing models, especially in the research domain, it is becoming more and more important to have a robust and easy to not only [build ML pipelines with Pytorch](../pytorch/) but also to deploy the models built with it.